DashankaNadeeshanDeSilva/LLM_tutorials_and_knowledge/NLP fundamentals/NLP_spectrum.md

 Master the basics of text preprocessing and linguistic fundamentals.
 Learn classic ML methods (BoW, TF-IDF) to understand feature-based approaches.
 Grasp the progression of embedding techniques (Word2Vec, GloVe, fastText) to appreciate distributed representations.
-Understand sequence modeling with RNNs, LSTMs, and attention mechanisms for contextual language understanding.
+Understand sequence modelling with RNNs, LSTMs, and attention mechanisms for contextual language understanding.
 Deep-dive into Transformers, the architecture that catalyzed the LLM revolution.
 Familiarize yourself with key LLMs (BERT, GPT, T5, etc.) and how they’re trained and fine-tuned.
 Explore core NLP tasks—classification, NER, MT, summarization, QA, and more—to see models in action.